braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_transactional_message.md

 /v2/transactional/campaigns/YOUR_CAMPAIGN_ID_HERE/send/
 {% endapimethod %}

-API Triggered Delivery allows you to house message content inside of the Braze dashboard while dictating when a message is sent, and to whom via your API.

 The Send Transactional Message endpoint allows you to send immediate, ad-hoc messages to designated users.
-Unlike the [Send triggered campaign endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_triggered_campaigns/) which accepts an audience or segment to send a message too, a transactional send must specify a single user either by External User ID or by User Alias.
+Similar to the [Send triggered campaign endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_triggered_campaigns/) endpoint, this campaign type allows you to house message content inside of the Braze dashboard while dictating when a message is sent, and to whom via your API.
+Unlike the Send triggered campaign endpoint which accepts an audience or segment to send a message too, a request to the send transactional message endpoint must specify a single user either by External User ID or by User Alias as this campaign type is purpose built for 1:1 messaging of alerts like order confirmations or password resets.

 Please note that to send messages with this endpoint, you must have a Campaign ID, created when you build an [Transactional Campaign]({{site.baseurl}}/api/api_campaigns/transactional_campaigns).

-The Transactional campaign type is only available for certain customers.
-Please contact your customer success manager for more information.
+Transactional Messaging is currently available for email as part of select Braze packages.
+Please reach out to your Braze Customer Success Manager for more details.

 {% alert important %}
 __Looking for the `api_key` parameter?__<br>As of May 2020, Braze has changed how we read API keys to be more secure.
 Now API keys must be passed as a request header, please see `YOUR_REST_API_KEY` within the __Example Request__ below.